pitchpoint-solutions/docs.pitchpointsolutions.io/_api/order/query.md

 - `Completed`: Date and Time the order was completed.
 Supports comparison operators `eq, ne, in, gt, ge, lt, le, in`
 - `Created`: Date and Time the order was created.
 Supports comparison operators `eq, ne, in, gt, ge, lt, le, in`
 - `Deleted`: Boolean value indicating if the order was deleted.
 Supports comparison operators `eq, ne, in, gt, ge, lt, le, in`
-- `DossierGuid`: Unique identifier for the orders container.
-Supports comparison operators `eq, ne, in, gt, ge, lt, le, in, startsWith, startsWithIgnoreCase`
 - `Fulfilled`: Date and Time the order was fulfilled.
 Supports comparison operators `eq, ne, in, gt, ge, lt, le, in, startsWith, startsWithIgnoreCase`
 - `OrderGuid`: Unique identifier for the order.
 Supports comparison operators `eq, ne, in, gt, ge, lt, le, in, startsWith, startsWithIgnoreCase`
 - `OrderSummary`: Summary of the order.
 Supports comparison operators `eq, ne, in, gt, ge, lt, le, in, startsWith, startsWithIgnoreCase`